Written by Dr. Mark Winwood

 What advice would you give to a mother who is struggling but feels guilty about it?
 It's not an easy subject to bring up at a time when you’re expected to be feeling very joyful.

 I think every mum in the world would empathise with your statement.
 The first thing I can suggest is to talk to a friend or close family member who has also had a child (recently if possible) – someone you feel comfortable confiding in.
 It's an old saying but 'a problem shared...(you know the rest!).’
 It’s important to know you’re not alone in your feelings.
 And if you look at the website mumsnet they describe some research that suggests that the more peer support you can get the better.

 A few more tips:

 - Find people who can help you with childcare, housework, and errands so you can get some much needed rest.

 - Make time for yourself every day, even if it’s only for 15 minutes and do something relaxing or that makes you feel good about yourself.
-Try the body scan technique to really help you unwind.
-Or check out our self care tips.
+Try checking out our self care tips.

 - Keep a daily diary of your emotions and thoughts.
 This is a good way to let everything out and to keep track of your progress as you begin to feel better.

 - Give yourself credit for the things you’re able to accomplish, even if you only get one thing done in a day.